hradiladam/calculator-fixed/readme.md

 - go to: http://localhost:8000/index.html

+## Tests

+This project includes a Postman test suite located in `/TESTS/postman-tests`.
+It covers valid and invalid calculator expressions using CSV-based data testing.
+See `TESTS/postman-tests/README.md` for details.

 ## Licence
 MIT — Free to use, modify, and build upon.

 ---

 > This project is a work in progress and will be gradually updated and improved.
-Planned future enhancements include adding testing scripts using Playwright and Jest, as well as a full rewrite in TypeScript for better type safety and maintainability.
+Planned future enhancements include adding E2E testing scripts using Playwright and unit and integration tests using Jest, as well as a full rewrite in TypeScript for better type safety and maintainability.